ajambor91/GitHubGetter/README.md

 A simple application for  getting basic Github user and branches data

+## Requirements
+- Java 23: Required for development and JAR builds.
+- GraalVM 23: Required for native builds.
+Linux is strongly recommended, as native builds on Windows may encounter compatibility issues.
+- Quarkus CLI for live coding and extra features (optional)
 ## Development mode

 To run application in dev mode with live coding please run the following command in the application's main directory: